Operation Israel Guarantees: Operation

 At the end of March, more than ten thousand new immigrants had arrived in Israel since the Russian invasion of Ukraine.
-Most of them fled from Ukraine, about a quarter of them came from Russia and Belarus, according to data from the Ministry of Immigration and Absorption.
+Most of them fled from Ukraine, about a quarter of them came from Russia and Belarus, according to data from the Ministry of Immigration and Integration.
 By mid-April, since the "Israel Guarantees" operation began, about 13,500 immigrants immigrated, the vast majority from Ukraine.

 Most of the immigrants who were of working age engaged in the marketing, services and trade professions in the country of origin.

 On June 13 2022, more than 25,000 immigrants had arrived as part of the operation, and as of July 6 2022, more than 30,000 immigrants had arrived.
 Haifa was the leading receiving city with more than 3,500 immigrants arriving there.
 Netanya and Tel Aviv also received more than 3,000 immigrants.

 From the outbreak of fighting in Ukraine in February to October 2022, over 40,000 new immigrants arrived.
 By December 2022, about 60 thousand new immigrants from Ukraine, Russia and Belarus immigrated to Israel.
 Some of the immigrants from Russia returned to it, and many from neighboring Ukraine and Belarus left as well, so the actual number of immigrants who settled in Israel is significantly smaller.
-At the end of a year after the outbreak of the war in Ukraine, the Ministry of Immigration and Absorption published data about the immigrants to Israel from Ukraine, which amounted to over 15,000.
+At the end of a year after the outbreak of the war in Ukraine, the Ministry of Immigration and Integration published data about the immigrants to Israel from Ukraine, which amounted to over 15,000.
 According to the publication, the immigrants from Ukraine were absorbed in 172 settlements throughout the country.
 Haifa is the city that received the highest number of immigrants - 1,764 immigrants.
 Netanya received 1,066 immigrants, Bat Yam - 878, Nahariya - 802, Ashkelon - 773, Rishon LeZion - 739, Eilat - 296 immigrants.